 TL;DR

 A Google Ads audit is a systematic account review that uncovers wasted spend, missed opportunities, and technical errors.
-A professional audit covers 80+ checkpoints in 10 categories and on average identifies 15-25% of budget being spent inefficiently.
+A professional audit covers 80+ checkpoints across 10 categories and, on average, finds 15-25% of the budget being spent inefficiently.

 80+